gunnarlan/INF2220/README.md

 No guarantee is made that everything works correctly.

-The assignments texts were written by people in the [Department of Informatics at the University of Oslo] (https://www.mn.uio.no/ifi/).
+The assignments texts were written by people in the [Department of Informatics at the University of Oslo](https://www.mn.uio.no/ifi/).

 If there are any issues, please feel free to contact me.